 A THGEM based detector for DHCAL has been designed with 40 layers in total.
 Each layer contains 2.0 cm thick stainless steel, 0.8 cm thick THGEM and readout electronics with 1×1 cm2 readout pads.
 As THGEM production technology matures, the maximum area of THGEM is limited only by the size of the CNC drilling area.
-Its low price, robustness against occasional discharges, high gain and count rate capability of up to 10MHz/cm^2 make THGEM very attractive for building the DHCAL.
-THGEM is cheaper and more robust than GEM, and has a higher counting rate capability than GRPC.
-As illustrated in Fig. 5.28, the total thickness of the sensitive medium is 5 mm, which consists of 3 mm drift gap, 1 mm transfer gap and 1 mm induction gap.
+Its low price, robustness against occasional discharges, high gain and count rate capability of up to 10MHz/cm2 make THGEM very attractive for building the DHCAL.
+As illustrated in Fig. 4.28, the total thickness of the sensitive medium is 5 mm, which consists of 3 mm drift gap, 1 mm transfer gap and 1 mm induction gap.
 The absorber between the active layers is made of 20 mm thick stainless steel.
 The thickness of the readout electronics board is about 3 mm, and the total thickness of a single sensitive layer is less than 10 mm.
 Each layer corresponds to about 1.2 radiation length and 0.65 nuclear interaction length.
 The whole DHCAL detector is evenly divided into 40 layers, with a total stainless steel absorber thickness of 4.7 nuclear interaction lengths.